Linear periods for unitary representations: Distinction of Ladder Representations

-\begin{prop} Let $\pi$ be an essentially Speh representation of $G_n$ which is not one dimensional.
-If for some $a \in \BR$, $a \neq 0$, the representation $\pi$ is $(H_{p,q},\mu_a)$-distinguished for two positive integers $p$, $q$ with $p + q = n$.
-Then we have $p = q$. \end{prop} \begin{proof} This follows easily from Proposition \ref{prop::ladder-Speh--selfdual} and consideration of the central character of $\pi$. \end{proof}
+\begin{cor} Let $\pi$ be an essentially Speh representation of $G_n$.
+If the representation $\pi$ is $(H_{p,q},\mu_a)$-distinguished for two positive integers $p$, $q$ with $p + q = n$ and some $a \in \BR$, $a \neq 0$, then $p = q$. \end{cor} \begin{proof} This follows from Proposition \ref{prop::ladder-Speh--selfdual} and consideration of the central character of $\pi$. \end{proof}